spencertipping/bipolar/README.md

 **TODO:** the time I spend on each issue doesn't reflect importance very well yet.

+**TODO:** trim down this intro

 **TODO:** I probably need to re-outline stuff once I'm done exploring new discussions.
 I don't think this README is a very good table of contents.

 **TODO:** fix broken/misleading links (I've moved some content since referring to it)

-Early 2019 Joyce and I figured out that I have bipolar disorder -- and probably have for most of my adult life.
-That was a surprise and it kicked off a bunch of research and reflection, not all of which was straightforward.
+Early 2019 Joyce and I figured out that I have bipolar disorder.
+I probably have for most of my adult life, which was a surprise that kicked off a bunch of research and reflection, not all of which has been straightforward.

 I've wanted to write about it ever since the diagnosis, but it's not an easy topic for me to address.
 The biggest obstacle isn't that I'm unwilling to talk about it; that's actually very easy for me.
 The hard part is maintaining enough emotional composure to discuss it without sounding like a lunatic.
 I spend most of my time being an engineer, which means (1) I'm not a great writer; and (2) I usually write about emotionally un-demanding things.

 So this whole project is, in that sense, outside my comfort zone.
 Sorry in advance for the uneven quality.

-**TODO:** the paragraph below relates to the emergent-social-liberalism idea.
-Can it be flowed better into that conversation?

 As for why it exists, it's for the same reasons I write open-source software.
 Whenever I solve a hard problem and learn something, I want to publish the solution so others have more to work with.
 Different people will solve similar problems in different ways, but if more of those ways are explained then the world is easier to navigate.